Martina Jakob

 Job Market Paper

 Top Down or Bottom Up?
-A Field Experiment on Public Goods Provision and Solid Waste Management
+Evidence from a Field Experiment on Public Goods Provision

 Joint with Carla Coccia.

-Participatory bottom-up initiatives have become a popular alternative to the traditional top-down provision of local public goods.
+Bottom-up initiatives have become a popular alternative to the traditional top-down provision of local public goods.
 This study compares the effectiveness of these two approaches.
-Based on a randomized controlled trial with 120 communities in rural El Salvador, we assess the impact of two interventions addressing solid waste contamination: (i) a top-down intervention where streets were cleaned by an external actor, and (ii) a bottom-up intervention where a facilitator raised awareness and mobilized for collective action.
-Using an objective measure of pollution based on geotagged photos and deep learning, we find large immediate effects for both interventions, with reductions in waste by 39 percent for the top-down intervention and 28 percent for the bottom-up intervention.
-Four months after the end of the project, these effects depreciated by 80 percent for the top-down and 60 percent for the bottom-up treatment.
+Based on a randomized controlled trial with 120 communities in rural El Salvador, we assess the impact of two interventions addressing solid waste contamination: (i) top-down service delivery through external cleaning teams, and (ii) capacity building for bottom-up provision through local facilitators.
+Using an objective measure of pollution based on geotagged photos and deep learning, we find large immediate effects for both interventions, with reductions in waste by 40 percent for the top-down intervention and 30 percent for the bottom-up intervention.
+Despite requiring twice the monetary investment and triple the total resources including volunteer time, the bottom-up intervention showed no clear sustainability advantages, with effects diminishing substantially for both approaches four months after the withdrawal of support.
 Our complementary data from 2,421 surveys and 883 activity records is consistent with a theoretical framework where many individuals are willing to contribute to public goods when others do, but fail to coordinate in the absence of a committed leader.

 Publications